“This post contains Affiliate Links. I get a commission from qualifying purchases.”

 We glide past all the moored boats at Topsham.

-Close to the end of the ‘Goat Walk’ we pull up on a little secluded beach for our lunch.
+Close to the end of the ‘Goat Walk’ (southern end of Topsham) we pull up on a little secluded beach for our lunch.
 The sun is baking hot, so a long drink is in order.
-We could get close to here by car in a few minutes from home but coming the way we have it seems like a different world – resting on a deserted beach.
+We could get close to here by car in a few minutes, from home but coming the way we have it seems like a different world.
+Resting on a deserted beach.

-Heading back, the tide is now in and the river flows as normal.
+Heading back the way we have come, the tide is now in and the river flows as normal.
 So we’re still going against the flow!

 © Copyright Nick Watton.